VR-25/acc/README.md

 There are also _volatile_ plugins (gone on reboot, useful for debugging): `/dev/.vr25/acc/plugins/`.
 Those override the permanent.

+A daemon restart is required to load new/modified plugins.

 ---
 ## NOTES/TIPS FOR FRONT-END DEVELOPERS